Anon Goggle Lens Guide

 Coming from the stable of snowboard heroes Burton, Anon ski and snowboard goggles are massively popular around the world for their strong looks and even stronger performance.
 There’s a superb selection of Anon goggles to choose from, and with replacement lenses available for each model, you can be sure to find something that’ll provide great protection, clarity and detail in virtually any possible weather condition.

 If you’re considering an Anon goggle and you’re not sure which lens or combination of lenses is right for you, then you’ve come to the right place.
 Our lens guide will help to explain the range available and the technology that goes into them, so you can make an informed choice.
 We’ll explain what makes each Anon goggle lens unique, which conditions they suit, and the amount of light they’ll transmit to your eye.

 The Technical Bit

 Although your goggles will usually come with a single lens, it’s unlikely that they’ll work to the highest level in all weather conditions and light levels.
 While there are some good all-rounder lenses out there, generally you’ll benefit from a couple of different specialist lenses to prepare you for anything that the mountain can throw at you.

 Anon lenses come in three shapes - Spheric, Toric and Cylindrical.
 They've put a handy video together to explain each...

 Talking about transmission

 Each lens will be tinted to absorb certain wavelengths and intensities of light.
 What the lens doesn’t absorb it lets through to your eye.
-We describe the amount of light that can pass through the lens as Visual Light Transmission (VLT).
+We describe the amount of light that can pass through the lens as Visible Light Transmission (VLT).